dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 ### Decentralized service using threshold ECDSA and HTTPS outcalls

-The following is the cost estimate for a project that creates a decentralized service with 5_000 users, 100 of whom are active daily and generate 4_400 messages per day.
+The cost estimate for a project that creates a decentralized service with 5_000 total users, 100 daily users that generate 4_400 messages per day.
 The average number of request and response bytes per message is 500, and the number of instructions executed per message is 437_253.
 This project also uses 3691 HTTPS outcalls per day, with an average of 332 request and response bytes per outcall.
-Furthermore, the project stores 100KB of data per user and 150GB of user-independent storage.
+The project stores 100KB of data per user and 150GB of user-independent storage.

 | Transaction group | Cost per month in cycles | Cost per month in USD | Cost per year in cycles | Cost per year in USD |
 | ----------------- | ------------------------ | --------------------- | ----------------------- | -------------------- |